ovesco/diosaur/README.md

 ## How does it work
 Generally speaking, a dependency injection library handles the lifecycle of your services, which means that you don't have to create or remove them, it's handled by the container.
-In Denovis, services are Typescript `class` decorated with the `@Service` decorator as illustrated in the upper example.
+In Diosaur, services are Typescript `class` decorated with the `@Service` decorator as illustrated in the upper example.

 ### Injecting services